Aberdare Extended Mine

 In 1974, Blodwyn Whitehead (nee Edmunds), an Ipswich teacher of music, took over as conductor.
 She was the fourth generation of her family to belong to the choir.
 A male choir again made an appearance at the 1975 eisteddfod and by 1976 the choir was again competing across a full range of items in the Queensland Eisteddfod.

-More recent conductors have included Dr Guy Jansen and Dr Christopher Kiver, with the choir currently being conducted by Sandra Milliken.
+More recent conductors have included Dr Guy Jansen, Dr Christopher Kiver, Sandra Milliken, with the choir currently being conducted by David Webster.

 The Junior Cambrian Choir